 Upon completion of the basic system capabilities including point cloud formation, 3D depth imaging, dynamic system configuration, and networking communication heavy software testing must incur to test all race conditions in the system.
 Reliability is the key of software unit testing and is a key component in any good development life-cycle.
-Below is a list of unit tests which were performed for the system to stress and verify all possible configurations work and do not throw unexpected errors or crash the laser's operation.
-This testing also ensured full functionality of every component as the system is formulated.
+Below is a list of unit tests which are planned for the system to stress and verify all possible configurations work and do not throw unexpected errors or crash the laser's operation.
+This testing will also ensure full functionality of every component as the system is formulated.

-- 1. Verify that the commands being set the PC side of the network are getting changed on the 3D laser side. - 2.
-Verify that setting changes do cause real-time closed loop control change of the continuous sweeping of the laser to accomplish the desired resolutions. - 3.
-Test that a hard reboot of the system will not cause a total system failure requiring a manual login to restart software applications. - 4.
-Tests of multiple users on the same local network subscribing to the lasers data does not interfere with operation or the receipt of other users of the data. - 5.
+- 1. Verify that the tilt angles being set the PC side of the network are getting changed on the 3D laser side. - 2.
+Verify that resolution changes do cause real-time closed loop control change of the continuous sweeping of the laser to accomplish the desired resolution. - 3.
+Ensure that parameters for desired tilting angles outside of the physical tilting range of the system are ignored and appropriate prompts are generated. - 4.
+Test that a hard reboot of the system will not cause a total system failure requiring a manual login to restart software applications. - 5.
+Tests of multiple users on the same local network subscribing to the lasers data does not interfere with operation or the receipt of other users of the data. - 6.
 Verify that the microcontroller is capable of having the laser on a different USB port without having to manually enumerate it.

-- 6. Test that the output timing of the data adjusts to the resolution and the rotating range assigned to the laser. - 7.
-Test each application in tandem to ensure proper permissions over the network as well as resource limitation. - 8.
-Verify proper coordinate system transformation over the entire scanning range of the laser. - 9.
-Test actual versus theoretical timing of the Hokuyo's synchronization signal to test response time of interrupt driven application. - 10.
-Tests setting motor shaft positioning with entire assembly mounted to ensure accurate control within tolerance of motor. - 11.
-Testing of proper decay of point clouds over time as new scans are received. - 12.
+- 7. Test that the output timing of the data adjusts to the resolution and the tilting range assigned to the laser. - 8.
+Test each application in tandem to ensure proper permissions over the network as well as resource limitation. - 9.
+Verify proper coordinate system transformation over the entire scanning range of the laser. - 10.
+Test actual versus theoretical timing of the Hokuyo's synchronization signal to test response time of interrupt driven application. - 11.
+Tests setting motor shaft positioning with entire assembly mounted to ensure accurate control within tolerance of motor. - 12.
+Measure and verify image transformations for different scan ranges to verify homography and image manipulations are accurate. - 13.
+Movement and positioning of camera locations relative to LIDAR tests to ensure recalibration offsets match desired values. - 14.
+Testing of proper decay of point clouds over time as new scans are received. - 15.
+Tests on different robotic platforms through the JAUS standard for performance results with subscription through the laser interface. - 16.
+Testing of JAUS control including release, and standby functionality of the range finder component. - 17.
+JAUS authority level testing across multiple platforms must be testing to verify proper authority levels on the network. - 18.
 Tests of 2D laser parameters and effects on 3D and other output data must be verified for consistency.